coderforlife/py-seg-tools/README.txt

 On Windows I recommend installing Python(x,y) then installing SimpleITK from an administrator command line with "easy_install SimpleITK".

-Currently there are six Python scripts:
+Currently there are five Python scripts:
  * mrc2png
  * mrc2mha
  * png2mha